database administrator

 Job Description of a Database Administrator

-A database administrator analyzes data by interacting with computer software and hardware to process information, write software, enter data, or set up necessary functions.
-They would break down information into separate parts and then identify the reasons, underlying principles or facts as part of the analyzation process.
-They would be expected to find appropriate solutions to problems after evaluating the results of their findings.
+A database administrator analyzes data by interacting with computer software and hardware.
+Additionally, they process information, write software, enter data, or set up necessary functions.
+They also break down information into separate parts and identify the reasons, underlying principles, or facts as part of the analyzation process.
+These professionals would then also be expected to find appropriate solutions to problems after evaluating their findings.
 They process information by verifying data or coding, tabulating, compiling, and/or categorizing data.

 A database administrator (DBA) would maintain and document information entering necessary data in magnetic, written or electronic form.
 They would maintain current technology and always implement new knowledge to their work.
 Communication with co-workers, supervisors, and/or management would be part of the job by providing relevant and expert advice to these or other groups on systems, processing or technical subjects.
 Therefore, communication skills would be considered valuable in this job.